-San Diego Child Custody Lawyer Handling Relocation Matters
+San Diego Move-Away Lawyer

-Whatever the reason, when a parent wishes to move, they will have to work together with their ex-spouse in order to decide where their children will live and how the non-custodial parent will continue to have a relationship with them.
+Whatever the reason, when a parent wishes to move, they will have to work together with the other parent in order to decide where their children will live and how the non-custodial parent will continue to have a relationship with them.
 While some divorced parents can agree to an arrangement on their own, logistical and emotional difficulties can make a decision difficult in some cases.
 In these situations, it will be left to the court to decide.

 Understanding a “Move Away”